pskowronek/Lightning-camera-trigger/README.md

 There are two well known ways to sense the lightning, one is to trigger the camera when light suddenly changes, the other one is to sense for specific radio waves.
 This project uses the latter one by employing the lightning sensor based on AS3935 chip and MA5532-AE antenna - here a module SEN0290 by DFRobot Gravity has been used, but there are other brands that produce similar modules (can be found on Ali, eBay etc - haven't tested them out, though).
-Since I own Canon dSLR all the camera wiring has been done for this particular manufacturer.
+Since I own Canon DSLR all the camera wiring has been done for this particular manufacturer.

 DISCLAIMER: The module and the program haven't been tested in the field yet, now it is winter time and no lightnings.
 It's been tested with piezo lighters and other noisy devices, though.
 The module & software are able to properly notify about noisy environment etc, the question is how good it will be